ajayarjun-bka/bigparser-node-lib/README.md

    `password` - password to login into BigParser account

-   `callback` - Function to be  executed after completion of login
+   `callback` - function contiaining tasks to be performed after login

 ---

 ### Description of Available Grid methods: